 WE INVITE YOU TO COME IN

-Welcome to Mino-Bimaadiziwin, "the good life" we are building around Little Traverse Bay.
+Welcome to Mino-Bimaadiziwin, "the good life" we are building in our communities.

 Miigwech, Inc. is a nonprofit organization driven by a single goal: to promote and practice Mino-Bimaadiziwin (The Good Life) by making our community a better place for all.
-We provide services, share teachings, advocate for new policies, and build understanding of Mino-Bimaadiziwin within the Wagankising community.
+We provide services, share teachings, advocate for new policies, and build understanding of Mino-Bimaadiziwin within Wagankising and the greater community.

 Promote a positive environment that encourages growth, critical thinking skills, reasoning, global conscience, respect for diversity, and education that is seated in the Anishinaabe Seven Grandfather Teachings.